SampleEnvironment/SECoP/rfcs/RFC-004-systems.rst

 collection of modules that work and interact in a defined way.

-As always, the definition of a system specifies the *minimum* interface required, and may contain optional elements.
-More elements can always be introduced by each implementation.
+As always, the definition of a system specifies the *minimum* interface required, and may contain optional entities.
+More entities can always be introduced by each implementation.